Thinking about studying with us?

 Combined degree options allow students to broaden their skills base in other faculties while qualifying for the award of two degrees.

 The University of Sydney and the Faculty of Engineering & IT offer scholarships for high achievers based on academic merit and financial need.
-For more information visit the Scholarships webpage or the School website.
+For more information visit the Engineering and IT Scholarships page.